-If you have experienced a civil rights violation, the law allows you to seek compensation for the damages sustained.
-The average civil rights violation lawsuit settlement depends on the unique circumstances of your case and may vary widely based on the damages sustained and the strength of the available evidence.
-The compensation usually comprises compensatory damages (e.g., medical expenses and lost income), emotional distress damages, court fees, and attorney’s legal fees, and it may range from thousands to millions of dollars.
+Furthermore, the average civil rights violation lawsuit settlement depends on the unique circumstances of your case.
+Also, it may vary widely based on the damages suffered and the strength of your available evidence.
+The compensation usually comprises economic damages (e.g., medical expenses and lost income), emotional distress damages, court fees, injunctive relief, attorney’s legal fees, and equitable relief.
+Depending on your case, your financial settlement may range from thousands to millions of dollars.

 What Is a Civil Rights Violation?